CheckPointSW/terraform-provider-checkpoint/website/docs/d/checkpoint_management_cme_management.html.markdown

 ## Argument Reference

-The following arguments are supported:
+These arguments are supported:

-* `name` - The name of the management server.
+* `name` - The name of the Management server.
-* `domain` - The management's domain name in MDS environment.
+* `domain` - The management's domain name in Multi-Domain Security Management Server environment.
-* `host` - The host of the management server.
+* `host` - The host of the Management server.